Clobera/JetsProject/README.md

 # Jets program

-### Description
+## Description
-In this jets program we are tasked with creating a text file of different jets with models, range, speed, and price.
-We then read the file and turn its contents into an object that we will store in an Array List in the AirField file.
-Next, then prompt the user with a menu of different actions they can choose from (ex. list jets in fleet, fly all planes, add and remove jets, and more!).
-Finally, when the user chooses to exit the program they enter the option in the menue and they will be left with a message before the program ends.
+This Jets program allows the user to manage a fleet of jets by creating a text file that contains information on each jet, including model, range, speed, and price.
+The program then reads the file and converts the data into an ArrayList in the AirField class.
+The user is then prompted with a menu of different actions they can choose from, such as listing the jets in the fleet, flying all planes, and adding or removing jets.
+Finally, when the user chooses to exit the program, they will receive a message before the program ends.

-### Tech used
+## Tech used
-<li> Encapsulation
+- Encapsulation
-<li> Polymorphism
+- Polymorphism
-<li> Array Lists
+- Abstract Objects
+- Interfaces
+- ArrayLists
-<li> If, Else if, Else statements
+- if, else if, and else statements
-<li> Constructors
+- Constructors
-<li> Interfaces
-<li> Abstract Objects
-<li> Buffer reader & File reader
+- BufferedReader and FileReader
-<li> for loops and while loops
+- For loops and while loops
-<li> Wrapper classes
+- Wrapper classes

-### Lessons learned
-<li>  I learned that making methods for different tasks makes your code cleaner and is easier to work with when troubleshooting.
-<li> Another lesson i learned was to work with fields that are private by using methods.
-<li> i also learned how to search for answers i didn't know!
+## Learning Outcomes

+During the development of this project, I gained experience with:

+- Applying object-oriented programming principles in Java, including encapsulation, polymorphism, and abstract objects
+- Implementing interfaces to define and implement common behavior across multiple classes
+- Working with input/output in Java, including reading from and writing to files using FileReader and BufferedReader
+- Using methods to organize code and accomplish specific tasks, and passing arguments to methods to provide them with necessary data